Junaid Khan (Indian actor)

-Junaid Khan (born 2 June 1993) is an Indian actor who works on stage as well as in Hindi films.
-A son of actor Aamir Khan, he began his career in various theatre productions and made his screen debut playing Karsandas Mulji in the period drama film Maharaj (2024).
+Junaid Khan (/hns/; born 2 June 1993) is an Indian actor known for his work on stage as well as in Hindi films.
+The son of actor Aamir Khan, he began his career in various theatre productions and made his lead debut playing Karsandas Mulji in the period drama film Maharaj (2024).
+He made his theatrical debut with the romantic comedy Loveyapa (2025) and has since starred in the romantic drama Ek Din (2026), both of which failed to propel his career forward.

 Early life and education

 Junaid Khan was born to the Hindi film actor, Aamir Khan, and his first wife, Reena Dutta, in 1993.
 He has a younger sister, Ira.
 He has Pashtun-Arab ancestry from his paternal side, and Bengali ancestry from the maternal side.

 He studied at the H.R.
 College of Commerce and Economics in Mumbai and at the American Academy of Dramatic Arts in New York.

 Career

 Theatre

 Khan began his acting career on stage, with a role in Quasar Thakore-Padamsee’s adaptation of Bertolt Brecht’s play Mother Courage and Her Children in 2017.
 He then played the lead role of a slave in his sister, Ira's theatre production of Medea, at the Prithvi Theatre in 2019.

-In 2024, Khan starred in Faezeh Jalali's tragicomedy play Runaway Brides, as part of the Prithvi Theatre festival.
+In 2024, Khan starred in Faezeh Jalali's tragicomedy play Runaway Brides, as part of the Prithvi Theatre Festival.
 Also at the theatre, he played multiple roles in Shikhandi, based on the character of the same name.
 In the same year, he played a trans woman in Jalali's play Strictly Unconventional at the National Centre for the Performing Arts.
 Reviewing the play, Deepa Gahlot found Khan "totally relaxed in his flamboyant outfit and wig".